 You can find the Sunflower Soap Recipe, shown in the photo above, HERE on my site.

 This six-cavity soap mold makes small thin bars of soap, perfect for samples or guest bars.
 This mold is similar to the sunflower soap mold above in that the soap can tend to stick in the design unless you use sodium lactate or leave it in the mold for an extra few days.

 The soap shown is Basic Brine Bar in my Natural Soap Making ebook.

 This is another individual silicone Longzang soap mold I picked up at Amazon.
+(Update – it seems to be currently out of stock.)
 It does well with cold process soap, but like some of the others on this list, will give best results if you add sodium lactate or salt to the lye solution.